 We (= Austin Group) have finished work on the 2008 revision of POSIX some time ago.
 In glibc 2.10 I’ve added the necessary feature select macros and more to glibc to support POSIX 2008.
 Most of it, at least.
 This was quite easy.
 A large part of the work which went into POSIX 2008 was to add functions which have been in glibc to POSIX.
 The Unix world catches up with Linux.

 I had to implement one new function: psiginfo.
-This function is similar to psignal but instead of printing information for a simple signal it prints information for a real-time signal context.
+This function is similar to psignal but instead of printing information for a simple signal it prints information for a real-time

 A few things are left to be done.
 What I know right now is the implementation of the O_SEARCH and O_EXEC flags.
 This needs kernel support.